 - Team synergy via multiple IDEs (Mendix Studio and Mendix Studio Pro) – With tailored-made IDEs for the different roles, Mendix enables everyone to contribute to their strengths while still working on the same model.

 - One-click deployment – The one-click deployment to any cloud ensures the app can be released in minutes, enabling the business to provide their feedback on the next iteration.

 The core development team in Mendix low-code BizDevOps projects consists of three main roles:

-Developer – This role is delivers tangible results by supporting the business analyst to build the app.
-The developer focusses on the technical work with the integrations, data model, security, and performance.
+- Developer – This role delivers tangible results by supporting the business analyst to build the app.
+The developer focuses on the technical work with the integrations, data model, security, and performance.

 This core development team runs the entire application delivery lifecycle without the direct help of a Java programmer.
 All of these roles are important, especially in an enterprise-scale delivery of multiple applications.
 However, they are also part of a higher-level Center of Excellence, which is often spread between multiple Mendix application development teams.